 Application Controller

-, ensure all the routes are registered and controllers are correctly wired.
-We already did this with the index
+In app.py, ensure all the routes are registered and controllers are correctly wired.
+We already did this with the index, redirect_to_short_url, and api_create routes.

 Basic Web Interface